mattermost/mattermost-data-warehouse/README.md

 ### Prerequisites

 - Docker & docker compose
-- Snowflake access with role `TRANSFORMER`
+- Snowflake access with proper roles (ask the team which role to use)

 ### Setup